Harald-U/kubernetes-handson/docs/lab1.md

 # Lab 1: Deploy ToDo app stand-alone

-In the original Docker tutorial, the command to deploy the ToDo app stand-alone is (don't run this command here!):
+In the original Docker tutorial, the command to deploy the ToDo app stand-alone is (**Do not run this command here!** It is only here for reference.):

 ```
 $ docker run -dp 3000:3000 getting-started